ficusjs/ficusjs/site/app/src/docs/modules.md

 | `getStore` | `function` | The `getStore` function |
 | `use` | `function` | The `use` for loading modules internally |

-Additional arguments provided to the `use` function will be passed to the module.
+Additional arguments provided in the `helpers` object will be passed to the module.
 For example; the `html` tagged template literal can be passed for module components to return HTML content.

 ```js
 // Export a module object that is invoked by the `use` function